 The Board of the Company comprises three Directors.

-Mr Beard, being Managing Director, is responsible for the management and operation of the Company and ensures that members of the Board are properly briefed on the operations of the Company.
+Mr Avery, being Managing Director, is responsible for the management and operation of the Company and ensures that members of the Board are properly briefed on the operations of the Company.
 Those powers not specifically reserved to the Board and which are required for the management and operation of the Company, are conferred on the Managing Director.

 Mr Read is a non-executive Director of the Board and Chairman of the audit committee.
 As he has been on the Board of the Company for more than twenty five years, he is not considered independent.
 Further information in relation to the audit committee can be found in the Directors’ Report to the financial report.